Hadleigh Postcard Memories

 He was taught at Hadleigh School, then worked during the day and studied in the evening.
 Engineering training at Southend Technical College, and an always evident enthusiasm for life, served him well in volunteering for the RAF in 1940.
 His war service took him to Burma and India to lead teams recovering and rebuilding crashed fighter planes.

-It is on sale at Ann’s Mini Market (Daws Heath), Hadleigh Library and Leigh Heritage Centre.
+It is on sale locally at Ann’s Mini Market (Daws Heath), and – when COVID restrictions permit – Hadleigh Library and Leigh Heritage Centre.
+For more distant readers, the link to Essex Hundred Publications is below.

 Hadleigh Postcard Memories is a refreshingly original and accessible book that introduces the famous Olympic village of Hadleigh in Essex.
-This is the first-ever publication from a brand new author, Robert Nichols, born in Hadleigh in 1921.
-Using 160 examples selected from his personal collection of postcards, Bob evokes the feeling of a bygone era in a way that shows how the spirit of Hadleigh has developed and lives on.
+This is the only publication from a unique Hadleigh author, Robert Nichols, (1921 – 2018.)
+Using 160 examples selected from his personal collection of postcards, Bob evoked the feeling of a bygone era in a way that shows how the spirit of Hadleigh has developed and lives on.

 Hadleigh Postcard Memories is available to purchase alone; ordering on the Essex Hundred Publications web-site includes two bonus greetings cards.